Serophots/zed-windows/README.md

 # Zed for Windows (Unofficial)

+**2025-24-2: I'm archiving this as this as I have moved back to my previous code editor as there have been a lot of issues regarding LSPs being broken and what not making me unproductive with Zed.
+I will come back when things get stable and as of now, unfortunately I have to archive this repository.
+Feel free to fork this as you want, no problem. :)**

 This repository contains unofficial builds of [Zed](https://github.com/zed-industries/zed) for Windows.

 ***Disclaimer**: These builds may break at any time as they are not officially supported by Zed Industries.*